 If you can't read aloud (maybe you're at work in a shared space), try the "whisper technique"—move your lips and whisper very quietly.
 You'll still catch many of the same issues.

-Another variation: record yourself reading your writing, then listen back.
+Another variation: record yourself reading your writing, then listen back while going for a walk or doing dishes.
 This creates even more distance between you and your words, helping you hear problems more objectively.
+Plus, you're multitasking like a pro.

 Transitional phrases are the bridges between your ideas.
 Without them, readers have to make mental leaps that can lead to confusion.